 Rested My Head:

-Selina Antigua, new hostel In Antigua for this big chain so everything is new.
-While a bit more pricey the garden is beautiful and perfect for lounging, fun bar and nightly events without being party central so a good nights rest is sure to be had.
+Selina Antigua – Beautiful hostel In Antigua for this big chain.
+Garden is perfect for lounging, fun bar and nightly events without being party central so a good nights rest is sure to be had.

 Guatemala City – Guatemala City AKA the capital of Guatemala is like any other city, plenty of commerce, array of neighborhoods from the poorest to the most upscale that may even make you feel out of place.
 Guatemala City offers a wide range of cuisine options as well.
 In the past this has been seen to my family and I as a stop over for seeing family, picking up our rental car, catching flights and picking up groceries.
 This visit seemed no different as our time in Guatemala City was for catching flights and picking up a rental car for our road trip.
 We did manage to squeeze a day in the city where we checked out the spots below.